launchql/openfaas-templates/readme.md

 # developer notes

+## how does it work for node12?

+### install

+look at the package.json, `prewatch` script.
+Essentially, only for development, when building the image via docker, the volume is NOT mounted.
+So there is an issue where the 2nd npm install, the handler.json's deps, was not actually getting run.
+So we mitigate this by calling `npm install` again, `prewatch` during running this app.

+This really only matters when you are using development mode, and using `babel-watch`.
+Otherwise things should work as normal.

+### npmrc

 Only difference in the private version of node and public is the `.npmrc` file.
 The public version has a build arg although it's not used for simplicity in keeping these repos "duplicates".